Skip to main content

 01

-1. Send from a sending subdomain (go.example.com), not the apex
+1. Send from a sending subdomain (go.example.com), not the root domain

-Isolates a warmup misstep from your main domain reputation
+Keeps a warmup misstep from damaging your main domain's reputation

 2. Domain registered at least 30 days before any cold sends